JD-R0driguez/JD-R0driguez/README.md

-I'm Juan, welcome to my GitHub profile
+<h3 align="left">I'm Juan, welcome to my GitHub profile

 <h3 align="left">This is a place where I explore ideas and break things</h3>